Constraints on Phase Transitions in Neutron Star Matter: Equation of State of Neutron Star Matter

 A further quantity of interest is the chemical potential associated with the conserved baryon number,

-where the latter equality follows from the Gibbs-Duhem relation at zero temperature, $P+\varepsilon = \mu\rho$.
-This baryon chemical potential can be computed for any given equation of state within the uncertainty bands in Figure\,\ref{fig2}.
-The resulting $\mu(\rho)$ bands in Figure\,\ref{fig3} show a steep rise at baryon densities $\rho > 2\,\rho_0$, indicating strongly repulsive correlations at work.
-The agnostic approach for the inference of the sound speed on which these results are based does not permit to distinguish between different species of constituents inside neutron stars, so $\mu$ represents the total chemical potential from all active degrees of freedom carrying baryon number: $\mu = \sum_i x_i\mu_i$, where $x_i=\rho_i/\rho$ is the fraction corresponding to each baryonic species $i$.
-But irrespective of whether these species are nucleons, other baryonic composites or quarks, the empirically inferred behaviour of $\mu$ demonstrates that these degrees of freedom must be correlated by strongly repulsive forces as the density increases, in order to build up the necessary high pressure in the cores of neutron stars to support two solar masses and beyond.
+where the latter equality is the Gibbs--Duhem relation at a temperature of zero.
+By solving the equation $\rho = \rho_l\exp\int_{\varepsilon_l}^{\varepsilon(\rho)}d\varepsilon'[\varepsilon' + P(\varepsilon')]^{-1}$ for $\varepsilon(\rho)$ with a boundary condition $\varepsilon_l = \varepsilon(\rho_l)$ chosen at a suitably low density $ \rho_l$, the baryon chemical potential can be computed for any given equation of state $P(\varepsilon)$ within the uncertainty bands in Figure~\ref{fig2}.
+The resulting $\mu(\rho)$ bands in Figure~\ref{fig3} show a steep rise at baryon densities of $\rho > 2\,\rho_0$, indicating that strongly repulsive forces are at work.
+The agnostic approach for the inference of the sound speed on which these results are based does not permit distinction between different species of constituents inside neutron stars, so $\mu$ represents the total chemical potential from all active degrees of freedom carrying baryon number: $\mu = \sum_i x_i\mu_i$, where $x_i=\rho_i/\rho$ is the fraction corresponding to each baryonic species $i$.
+However, irrespective of whether these species are nucleons, other baryonic composites, or quarks, the empirically inferred behavior of $\mu$ demonstrates that these degrees of freedom must be correlated by strongly repulsive forces as the density increases in order to build up the necessary high pressure in the cores of neutron stars to support two solar masses and beyond.
 We return to this discussion again at a later stage.

-The approach to conformality in strongly interacting matter at high baryon density has been an important theme in several recent investigations \cite{Fujimoto2022, Marczenko2023,Rho2023,Ma2023}.
+The approach to conformality in strongly interacting matter at high baryon density has been an important theme in several recent investigations~\cite{Fujimoto2022, Marczenko2023,Rho2023,Ma2023}.
 A key quantity is the trace anomaly measure,